ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - `[and mapping from <mapping table name\>]`

-    Specifies the name of an AQL table that maps raw part-of-speech tags such as "NN" to combinations of high-level parts of speech and flags.
+    Specifies the name of an AQL table that maps raw part-of-speech tags such as "NOUN" to combinations of high-level parts of speech and flags.
 While the optional mapping table can have variable names, a part-of-speech mapping table is required to have these column names:

     - **tag**